econia-labs/econia-v5/doc/architecture-specification.md

-1. Order books `SHALL` implement a B+ tree-based architecture, with each key containing a price and an effective sequence number for that price, denoting the price-time priority of the order, represented as a `u256` of the form `price_as_decimal_fixed_u128 << 64 | sequence_number_flag`.
-The sequence number for the level `SHALL` be generated dynamically upon insertion such that the first order at a new price level assumes the sequence number 1.
+1. Order books `SHALL` implement a B+ tree-based architecture, with each key containing a price and an effective sequence number for that price, denoting the price-time priority of the order.
+The sequence number for the level `SHALL` be generated dynamically upon insertion such that the first order at a new price level assumes the sequence number 0.
 1. Each market `SHALL` have a B+ tree for each side, which caches the best price and its leaf node's address, the worst price and its leaf node's address, and has a sort order direction such that the sequence number flag for bids,